 The bill aims to enhance access to entirely online course offerings at community and technical colleges in Washington state by allowing these institutions to distribute information about their online courses beyond their district boundaries.
 This initiative is part of a broader effort to address the state's workforce and affordability crisis, as well as to meet the goal of having 70 percent of residents hold a credential.
-The proposed virtual campus would enable students to register for online classes and cross-enroll in courses from different colleges, thereby providing more flexible and affordable educational options without the need for relocation or transportation.
+The proposed virtual campus would enable students to register for online classes and cross-enroll, thereby providing them with affordable educational options without the need for relocation or transportation.

 To facilitate this, the bill introduces a new section to chapter 28B.50 RCW, which permits community and technical colleges to share information about their online offerings through various methods, including digital advertising and direct mail.
 Additionally, colleges are encouraged to prioritize and promote courses from neighboring districts while ensuring that they do not compete with one another for enrollment.
-This approach is intended to foster collaboration among colleges and improve access to education for all students in Washington, regardless of their location.
+This approach is intended to create a more interconnected educational environment that benefits students across the state, regardless of their geographic location.

 Statutes affected: